 - Map and Locations

-The MM program in performance with a concentration in musical theatre and opera performance provides students the opportunity to choose from three specific emphases: opera, musical theatre or music direction.
-Regardless of the emphasis, students have ample opportunities to study a wide variety of repertoire, including music theatre and opera.
+The MM program in performance with a concentration in musical theatre and opera performance provides students the opportunity to choose from two specific emphases: opera or musical theatre.
+Students have ample opportunities to study a wide variety of repertoire, including music theatre and opera.